 The Declaration of Trust restricts the trustee from voting the Fund's interest in the securities of the Administrator, without first obtaining approval of a majority of the Unitholders that vote on a resolution approving such action, to elect or remove directors of the Administrator.
-It also restricts the Administrator from voting the securities of the General Partner, without first obtaining approval of a majority of the Unitholders that vote on a resolution approving such action.
-It also restricts the Administrator from voting the securities of the General Partner, without first obtaining approval of a majority of the Unitholders that vote on a resolution approving such action, to elect or remove directors of the General Partner.
+It also restricts the Administrator from voting the securities of the General Partner, without first obtaining approval of a majority of the Unitholders that vote on a resolution approving such action, to elect or remove directors of the General Partner, without first obtaining approval of a majority of the Unitholders that vote on a resolution approving such action, to elect or remove directors of the General Partner.
 It also provides that the Trustee and the Administrator will vote the securities of the Administrator held by the Fund and the securities of the General Partner held by the Administrator with regard to the appointment of the auditors of such entities to ensure they are the same auditors selected by the Unitholders to be the auditors of the Fund.